U.S. envoy leading second recent high-level visit to Taiwan

 U.S. envoy leading second recent high-level visit to TaiwanNew

 TAIPEI, Taiwan (AP) — U.S. Undersecretary of State Keith Krach is due to arrive in Taiwan on Thursday afternoon in the highest-level visit by a State Department official to the island in decades.
-Krach is expected to meet with President Tsai Ing-wen during the visit and participate in a trade and economic dialogue.
+Krach is expected to meet with President Tsai Ing-wen and hold talks on a trade dialogue.
 The visit is the second high-level U.S. visit in two months, following U.S. Health Secretary Alex Azar’s visit last month.
 It has drawn a stern warning from China, which considers Taiwan its own and therefore decries any type of formal exchange between other countries and the island.
+Ahead of Krach’s arrival, the U.S. ambassador to the United Nations, Kelly Craft, had lunch Wednesday with Taiwan’s top official in New York, a meeting she called “historic.”